 - Special Fee:

 Course DescriptionIntroduces automatic transmissions/transaxles, the study of power flow and diagnosis of automatic transmission mechanical and hydraulic systems.
-Lecture and lab topics include proper rebuild procedures, component identification and dynamometer testing of a student built automatic transmission.
+Includes proper rebuild procedures, component identification and dynamometer testing of a student built automatic transmission.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description

 The broader purpose of this course is to provide students, at the beginning of their first year in the automotive program, with authentic experience in basic industry skills and concepts, to ensure their success in later courses and on-the-job.
-These skills include tool use, fastener tightening, and ASE (automotive service excellence) style test taking.
-Concepts and professionalism and responsible customer service.
+These skills include tool use, fastener tightening, ASE (Automotive Service Excellence) style test taking, professionalism and responsible customer service.

 The course material will be presented in a lecture/laboratory format and include videos, handouts and hands-on lab experience in the shop on cars donated by General Motors, Nissan, Ford, Chrysler, Toyota and Honda.
-Students are required to read assigned materials, take notes and be responsible for the information in the textbooks, lab manuals and the Mitchell ON-DEMAND publications on computer CD disc location in each of the work areas through out the automotive labs.
+Students are required to read assigned materials, take notes and be responsible for the information in the textbooks, lab manuals and Mitchell ProDemand and All Data subscriptions located in each of the work areas through out the automotive labs.